lains/link_grammar_prolog/README.md

 ## Installation of the library (prolog module and foreign library)

-You can either download the sources and install the package (library) manually or install the package online from Github:
+You can either download the sources and install the package (library) manually or install the package online from Github.
+Under Windows, online installation is recommended (see below).
+Under Linux, recompilation is recommended instead (see [here](BUILD.md)).

 ### Online installation from the SWI-Prolog official known pack list